Importance of Follow Up Emails / Calls For Small Biz

 Not only that, but more customers will stick with you if you are in contact with them more often than your competitors.

-Yes, your competitors are out there too trying to take away your business from your clients.
+Yes, your competitors are out there too trying to take away your business from your clients with their own follow up emails and calls.

 Which Method Works Best For Your Customers?